All About Cellulite: How to Remedy It?

 1. Sugars and refined carbohydrates

-Sugars and refined carbohydrates, found in candies, pastries and sugary drinks, are notorious enemies in the fight against cellulite.
+Refined sugars and carbohydrates, found in candies, pastries, and sugary drinks, are notorious enemies in the fight against cellulite.
 These foods are quickly absorbed by the body, leading to insulin spikes.

 2. Saturated and trans fats

-Saturated and trans fats, found in fried foods, fast foods and processed products, should also be avoided.
+Saturated and trans fats, found in fried foods, fast foods, and processed products, should also be avoided.

-3. Cell
+3. Flood

-Foods to choose for an anti-cellulite diet
+Foods to Favor for an Anti-Cellulite Diet

 1. Foods rich in fiber